Tomatoes: Juicy, Delicious and Beneficial

 With generous stores of vitamin E, vitamin A, vitamin C, and copper, tomatoes contribute immensely to the maintenance of strong and robust vision.
 Tomatoes also contain lutein, zeaxanthin and lycopene- three important antioxidant phytochemicals that protect the eyes from degenerative diseases such as cataracts and macular degeneration.

-Tomatoes For Prevention Of Diseases
+Prevention Of Diseases

 Though the exact mechanism has not been identified yet, nutritionists and experts endorse the disease-fighting properties of tomatoes.
 Lycopene in addition to other phytochemicals and nutrients contributes to building up the body’s resistance to heart diseases and several cancers.